General Policy Information

 No, paid parental leave can only commence after the birth of the baby.
 If the leave is required to start prior to the birth, it will be considered a personal medical leave.

 Paid parental leave can be taken intermittently with the approval of the employee’s supervisor and with the expectation of disrupting the department’s operations as little as possible.
-All parental leave must be exhausted within the first twelve (12) months of the child’s birth or adoption.
+All parental leave must be exhausted within the first twelve (12) months of the child’s birth, adoption, or foster placement of a child.

 Vacation